tantsandras/mm/content/podcastEpisodesFolder/the-bride-of-christ.md

-  listeners are going to be able to understand that okay he graduated from pe he was 18. he gets married to Asa Waldau his parents hold on are we talking about helga patrick waldau so what's us okay because
+  listeners are going to be able to understand that okay he graduated from pe he was 18. he gets married to Åsa Waldau his parents hold on are we talking about helga patrick waldau so what's us okay because